State Auditor of South Dakota: Powers and duties

 In South Dakota, the state auditor does not postaudit state agencies or local governments.
 Financial, compliance, and performance audits of state agencies and local governments are instead the responsibility of the Department of Legislative Audit, which is led by an auditor general appointed by the legislature.
 Likewise, the state auditor does not maintain the state accounting system, design and enforce internal controls, or prepare the state's financial statements.
 Rather, these functions rest with the Bureau of Finance and Management, a division of the Department of Executive Management that also prepares and manages the state budget.
 Both the bureau and department are subject to the governor's direction and supervision.
+In this sense, the state auditor's office performs a function similar to that carried out by accounts payable departments in the private sector.